LG vs Panasonic: the best TVs in the world go head-to-head

 That has a number of effects.
 Primarily it means OLED panels have unrivalled levels of black reproduction, as individual pixels can effectively be turned completely off.
 It also makes for stunning levels of contrast as pixels sat side-by-side are unaffected by the light from the other.

-And great contrast can make for great colours too.
-It's this range, from the deepest blacks to the most vibrant colours, which makes OLED a mighty impressive base for high-dynamic range (HDR) content too.
+And great contrast can make for great colors too.
+It's this range, from the deepest blacks to the most vibrant colors, which makes OLED a mighty impressive base for high-dynamic range (HDR) content too.

 And without the need for a layer of LED backlighting behind the panel OLED TVs can be gloriously slim too.